 Focus and persistence are needed to finish a book.
 It takes months to years for an author to finish one so don’t get discouraged if you can’t pump on out in a month.

-7. Get A Job At A Publishing House
+8. Get A Job At A Publishing House

 Working at a publishing house gives you the chance to gain exposure to different authors and genres of literature, as well getting a personal look at how books are published.

-Mind you, jobs at publishing firms doesn’t necessarily require you to read full manuscripts throughout the day.
+Mind you, jobs at publishing firms don’t necessarily require you to read full manuscripts throughout the day.
 You can be given tasks like editing, research, writing reviews, and helping out with marketing and sales.

 A job in this sector can range from positions such as: